 Thai people know that foreigners do not understand Thai culture but it doesn't hurt to try because some traditions when broken are offensive.

 Temples and their objects are sacred.
 Often you will read that you should take off your shoes when entering a temple but you should also take off your sunglasses and hats.
 And ladies, if you want to show some real propriety, wear something white.
 Most importantly women must not touch a monk, do not offer your hand, or touch his robes.
 If you wish to give the monk something you must first hand it to a man who can then hand it to the monk or place it on the floor in front of the monk.
 Taking photos is allowed but not of anyone not fully clothed and this includes the grounds surrounding the temple.
 Always ask if it is ok to take photos - Khor thailuup khrap or ka.
-You should also wear suitable attire, shorts, vests, and mini-skirts are ok but no bikini tops etc. Monks, Phra, are educated and respectable men, they like to talk to tourists so if one beckons to you, approach the last two paces on your knees.
-When you stop, bow your head and make the sign of Wai high up with your thumbs on your nose.
+You should also wear suitable attire, shorts, vests, and mini-skirts are ok provided they cover your mid-rift though temple ruins will often have signs forbidding shorts and minis.
+Monks, Phra, are educated and respectable men, they like to talk to tourists so if one beckons to you, approach the last two paces on your knees.
+When you stop, bow your head and make the sign of Wai high up with your thumbs below your nose.
 This isn't crucial for non-Buddhists but it shows respect.
 If there is a money pot nearby put 50 or a 100Baht in it.
 You must not climb on any object and if visiting ruins you should ask if you need to remove your shoes or if it is ok to climb steps.
 Statues on these sites are also sacred and you must not climb on them.
 If this seems a lot to remember then please do not visit any temples during the morning.

 Really importantly - If you buy any Buddhas to take home make sure they are not damaged.
 It is a criminal offence to smuggle broken Buddhas.